 bad debt write-offs

 Once your initial research is collected, you can define goals for improving these metrics using key performance indicators.
-For example, you may want to reduce bad debt by 10% or achieve an average days sales outstanding (DSO) of 40.
+For a credit plan example, you may want to reduce bad debt by 10% or achieve an average days sales outstanding (DSO) of 40.

 This document is designed to help you develop a credit policy and collections action plan that meets your specific business objectives.
 It includes tips and suggestions and samples that you may use to create a policy to improve your business.
 Where applicable, this document highlights how systems like Lockstep Collect can be used to automate your credit and collections process to standardize your credit policy and collection procedures.